Particle.news

 Overview

-• National Education Union leader Daniel Kebede advocates for a statutory ban, citing concerns about children accessing harmful online content, including pornography, on their phones.
+• National Education Union leader Daniel Kebede advocates for a statutory ban, arguing it would reduce pressures on educators and parents while protecting children from harmful online content.